Skip to content

 Section titled Building for static output (default)

-If you are building a static website (Astro’s default behavior), you would use the getStaticPaths() function to create multiple pages from a single src/pages/ component during your build.
+If you are building a static website (Astro’s default behavior), use the getStaticPaths() function to create multiple pages from a single page component (e.g. src/pages/[slug]) during your build.

-Call getCollection() inside of getStaticPaths() to query your content.
-Then, create your new URL paths using the slug property of each content entry.
+Call getCollection() inside of getStaticPaths() to have your collection data available for building static routes.
+Then, create the individual URL paths using the id property of each content entry.
+Each page is passed the entire collection entry as a prop for use in your page template.

 ---